 The question of how often you should replace your air filter depends on a array of factors.
 The type of filter your system requires, the number of people living in your home, the presence of indoor pets and whether there is construction or other external influencers near your home contributing to your indoor air quality should be taken into consideration.

-As a general rule, Service Experts’ NATE-certified service technicians recommend checking your filter monthly, especially during the winter season.
+As a general rule, Service Experts’ ACE-certified service technicians recommend checking your filter monthly, especially during the winter season.
 If the filter appears dirty, you should replace it.
 Additionally, if you have pets in your home, consider switching out your filter more often as a result of pet dander.
 And if you have someone in the home that suffers from allergies or asthma, replacing your air filter regularly will help to ease those symptoms.
 At a minimum, you should change the filter every three months.

 Changing out your air filter is a fairly simple job that many homeowners choose to handle on their own.
 In many cases, the difficulty comes in understanding the importance of the task and making it a priority.

 Here are general guidelines to use when you find a dirty air filter that needs to be replaced: